Skip to Content

 Diamonds are the hardest material found in nature.
 It is the clearest material, giving its unique capabilities of reflecting light in the most beautiful way.

 The diamonds used in Sophie Bille Brahe jewellery adhere to the Kimberley Process.
-The Kimberley process unites administrations, civil societies, and industry in reducing the flow of conflict diamonds (rough diamonds used to finance wars against governments) around the world.
+The Kimberley process unites administrations, civil societies, and industry in reducing the flow of conflict diamonds (rough diamonds used to finance wars against governments) globally.

 When shopping for diamond jewellery four criterias are used, known as the four c's: